Medical Office Assistant certificate

 Tuition for this full-time program is $5,800.
 Please note books and other supplies are not included in the tuition and will cost an additional amount, the approximate total is $400-450.

 To download the application form, follow this link: UFV's admission for application.
 No application fee is required.
 In order to be considered a complete application, the following required documentation must be attached to your application form, and submitted to the Continuing Studies department:

 1. Proof of high school graduation or equivalent.

 2. A CS Assessment

 3. A typing certificate showing a speed of at least 30 net wpm*.
-Please note this certificate must be administered by an independent agent (CS Program Typing Test Sites).
+Please note this certificate must be administered by an independent agent.
 We cannot accept results from an online testing site.

 Applicants will be considered for the program based on their complete application status, in date order.
 Following receipt of your complete application, you will be contacted for an interview with the instructor.
 A successful interview is required for acceptance into the program.
 Upon acceptance into the program, registration details will be mailed to you.
 Fees are due at the time of registration.

 *30 net wpm is required for entrance; 40 net wpm is required for graduation from this program.